Kotlin/KEEP/proposals/KEEP-xxxx-signature-discriminator.md

 **Call-resolution signature.**
 This is used to decide which declaration a source call resolves to.
-It includes the Kotlin source name and Kotlin types, and may use parameter names for named calls.
+It includes the Kotlin source name, value parameter types and type parameters, and may use value parameter names for calls with named arguments.
 It excludes the return type.

 `@SignatureDiscriminator` does not participate in call resolution.
 There is no syntax for supplying a discriminator at a call site.
 Call sites must therefore be disambiguated by ordinary Kotlin mechanisms, such as hiding the compatibility overload with `@Deprecated(level = HIDDEN)` or using named arguments when parameter names distinguish the overloads.

+**Overload signature.**
+This is used for the conflicting overloads checking.
+It includes the Kotlin source name, value parameter types and type parameters.
+It excludes the return type and the value parameter names.
+The proposal adds the presence and exact value of `@SignatureDiscriminator` to this signature.

 **Override-matching signature.**
 This is used to match an `override` with inherited members.
+It includes the Kotlin source name, value parameter types and type parameters.
+It excludes the return type and the value parameter names.
+Return-type covariance, property mutability, suspendness, and other overridability conditions are checked separately after a signature match.
 The proposal adds the presence and exact value of `@SignatureDiscriminator` to this signature.

 **Expect/actual-matching signature.**